kebman/log-ic/README.md

 ## How to use

+First of all, you need [Python 3](https://www.python.org/downloads/ "Download Python 3") installed to run these scripts.
+Once you have installed Python 3, you can open a terminal or command prompt, navigate to the folder of the script, and type something along the lines of `python name_of_script.py` in order to run the script in question.
+On some systems, you'll have to write `python3` instead of just `python`, depending on the architecture and if there are more than one version of Pythnon present.

+Note: You may have to edit small sections of the scripts yourself before use, such as changing file paths or file names.
+Let the comments guide you!

 ### First Run:
 Run `create_log_db.py` once to create the database file.
 (You may have to create the folder for it too.)